alcala21/gettingAndCleaningDataProject/CodeBook.md

 The tidy set obtained with run_analysis.R contains the following column names: subject, activity, source, acceleration.type, calculated.signal, signal.domain, axis, mean, and std.
 The description and possible values for each columns are

 - **subject**
-	Shows the Id of the person that performs an given activity.
+	Shows the Id of the person that performs a given activity.
 The possible values for this variable are
 	+ 1
 	+ 2
 	+ 3